Skip to main content

 Invite Carefully

 • Be prepared: Up to 80 to 90 percent of those invited may attend.
-(The smaller the list, the more yeses you should expect percentage-wise, because you will likely be asking only those closest to you.)
+(The smaller the list, the more yeses you should expect percentage because you will likely be asking only those closest to you.)

 Get It in Writing